Seiffertx/segredoArt/ssti.md

 ## **THE IDENTIFICATION**

-The first battle is to detect, a simple example would be looking for inputs, url's that allow us to send data and looking for an "exception" when sending special characters like `${{<%[%'"}}%\`, often used for perform actions in templates, which may indicate a possible SSTI.
+The first battle is to detect the template engine, a simple example would be looking for inputs, url's that allow us to send data and looking for an "exception" when sending special characters like `${{<%[%'"}}%\`, often used for perform actions in templates, which may indicate a possible SSTI.

 It can also be identified manually or with brute-force, using payload lists related to the various templates that exist today.